ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 If you want digit characters in a string to be treated as numbers and not as text, you should use alphanumeric ordering.
 In that case, when comparing "Abc10" to "Abc9", the digits 1 and 0 will be treated as the number 10 which will be considered greater than 9.

-To order in this mode, you can pass the `OrderingType.AlphaNumeric` type into `OrderBy` or `OrderByDescending`:
+To order in this mode you can pass the `OrderingType.AlphaNumeric` type into `OrderBy` or `OrderByDescending`:

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_7_1@Indexes\Querying\Sorting.cs /}